 Nextdoor has been an interesting lifeline for me to connect with my neighbors.
 Like I mentioned earlier, people don’t really spend much time outside anymore.
 I hardly see kids playing outside and I’m working on ways to get A.J. more active outside without the huge “stranger danger” fears.

-Download the Nextdoor app to your smart phone or visit the Nextdoor site.
+Download the Nextdoor app to your smart phone.

 Register your address.
 You’ll be placed into a neighborhood group based on your address.